 This module is designed to provide the student with an overall understanding of anatomy and physiology as it relates to pharmacology.
 Subjects include organization of the body, cells, tissues, glands, membranes, and study of the individual body systems, as well as terminology associated with each.
 Prerequisites: None.
-Lecture Hrs. o8o Lab Hrs. ooo Other ooo.
+Lecture Hrs.
+080 Lab Hrs.
+000 Other 000.

-Module G - Pharmacology 7.0 Quarter Credit Hours
+Module G - Pharmacology

 This module is designed to familiarize the student with all aspects of drugs, their actions and uses, and their administration.
 Also covered in this module is drug distribution systems utilized in the pharmacy.
 Prerequisites: None.
-Lecture Hrs. o6o Lab Hrs. o2o Other oo.o.
+Lecture Hrs.
+060 Lab Hrs.
+020 Other 00.0.